What to Expect After a Tooth Filling

 - Avoid eating on your amalgam filling for the first two to three hours after its placement.
-If you must eat, choose something easy to eat, such as soup.
+If you must snack, choose something easy to eat, such as soup.

-- We will check your bite (the way your teeth fit together) before you leave our dental office, but rarely, it might feel as if the
+- We will check your bite before you leave our dental office, but rarely, it might feel as if the

 CARING FOR YOUR NEW FILLING

-It’s important to maintain good oral hygiene.
+It’s crucial to maintain good oral hygiene.
 Make sure you brush twice and floss once daily around your new filling.
-Regular appointments at our dental office will ensure that your filling is still healthy and that is is not leaking.
+Regular appointments at our dental office will ensure that your filling is still healthy, and that is is not leaking.
 All fillings have a limited life span and do need replacing every few years.